 - If you are watching your favorite movie, think about how would you recover if there is a sudden power cut?

-Those real time relevance and exercises will help you to think more, to work more, and ultimately to perform in better way.
+That real-time relevance and exercises will help you to think more, to work more, and ultimately to perform in a better way.

-No matter whether you are a fresher or carrying 10 years of experience, the moment you stop learning, you career starts decaying.
-No career see the learning curve as fast as software testing sees.
-You have to learn about new technologies, about new testing ideas, about how to communicate well and convey your thoughts, about how to analyze data and about how to report defects.
+No matter whether you are a fresher or carrying 10 years of experience, the moment you stop learning, your career starts decaying.
+No career sees the learning curve as fast as software testing.

 Make learning your daily task and you will see wonders.
-Don’t stop yourself from learning, don’t get scared about new things, don’t oversee challenges and don’t behave over-confident.
+Don’t stop learning, don’t get scared with new things, don’t overlook challenges and don’t be over-confident.

-Remember, if you don’t learn, life will make you learn it in hard way.
+Remember, if you don’t learn, life will make you learn it in a hard way.

 What is your job profile as a tester?
 Question

-To conclude this, I would say, software testing is a passion driven profession.
+To conclude, I would say, software testing is a passion-driven profession.
 Whether you choose it by chance or by choice, you can always excel if you want to.